abhinavprakash199/Advanced-Physical-Design-using-OpenLane-SKY130/README.md

 set lefs [glob $::env(DESIGN_DIR)/src/*.lef] add_lefs -src $lefs
 ```
-- These command are to ensure that when `/home/abhinavprakash1999/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/29-01_06-33/tmp/merged.lef` created after floorplanning our `sky130_vsd.lef` file get added to it
+- These command are to ensure that when `/home/abhinavprakash1999/Desktop/work/tools/openlane_working_dir/openlane/designs/picorv32a/runs/29-01_06-33/tmp/merged.lef` created
 - Next do `run_synthesis`.
 - After the run, and as we can see `sky130_myinverter` cell is successfully included in the design